arielherself/espresso/README.raw.md

 <strong>Giorgia Meloni</strong>, the leader of the nationalist [Brothers of Italy](https://www.economist.com/europe/2022/09/22/giorgia-meloni-and-her-brothers-of-italy-look-set-to-win-the-next-election) party, which has its roots in neo-fascism, [declared victory](https://www.economist.com/europe/2022/09/25/a-crushing-victory-for-italys-nationalist-right) in <strong>Italy’s</strong> general election.
 Ms Meloni, who would be the country’s first female prime minister, is set to lead a right-wing coalition that includes Matteo Salvini’s Northern League and Silvio Berlusconi’s Forza Italia.
 The election was called following the collapse in late July of Mario Draghi’s broad-based administration.

-The <strong>pound</strong> slumped further against the dollar, briefly dropping more than 4% to under $1.04.
-The drop followed a similar sell-off on Friday, after Kwasi Kwarteng, the new chancellor, announced the largest package of tax cuts in 50 years.
+The <strong>pound</strong> recovered from a steep decline against the dollar, reaching $1.09, up from under $1.04, close to its historical low, earlier on Monday.
+The earlier slump followed a similar sell-off on Friday, after Kwasi Kwarteng, the new chancellor, announced the largest package of tax cuts in 50 years.
 Many think his plans [fiscally reckless](https://www.economist.com/britain/2022/09/23/britains-chancellor-offers-up-a-reckless-budget-fiscally-and-politically).

 Demonstrations against <strong>Vladimir Putin</strong>’s [military mobilisation](https://www.economist.com/europe/2022/09/21/vladimir-putin-declares-a-partial-mobilisation) continued in the Russian republic of <strong>Dagestan,</strong> which has already provided a disproportionately high number of soldiers to the war in Ukraine.
 A man was detained for shooting at a draft office in Irkutsk, a region in southeastern Siberia, the latest in a series of similar attacks.
 Across the country more than 2,000 people have been arrested for participating in protests against the measures, according to OVD-Info, a human-rights group.